Bahá’í World/Volume 17/The Universal House of Justice

 The booklet is a remarkable document.
 It relates the history of the stonecutters of Chiampo—the origins of which are 'lost in the mists of time', and tells how son succeeded father in the 'noble profession' almost as a religious vocation, and the valley 'rang with the sweet song of hammers and chisels' as stonecutting became a 'notable and characteristic source of life, riches, and art for the people of Chiampo'.

-In 1904, the town of Chiampo helped establish a local School for the Arts and Professions in an attempt to direct some of the local young people into the one activity which the local
+In 1904, the town of Chiampo helped establish a local School for the Arts and Professions in an attempt to direct some of the local young people into the one activity which the local economy and local resources had offered for over two millennia.
+Over the years the school trained hundreds of young people in design, pottery, the history of art, and the working of marble.
+The school no longer exists, and only its last pupils remain in Chiampo, 'heirs to the splendid and ancient art which now—unhappily—is perhaps dying out in our area.'

-‘ Adapted from Bahd‘!
-International News Service, Bulletin No. 102, 31 August 1979.
+Adapted from Bahá’í International News Service, Bulletin No. 102, 31 August 1979.

 The booklet continues: 'However, the competence, virtuosity, and dedication of these last stonecutters are gifts still recognized, appreciated, and sought after in the world—and it is thanks to them that today, on Mount Carmel, in Haifa, Israel, is rising the "Parthenon of Chiampo".'

-The document then describes the station and the role of the Universal House of Justice and explains some of the history and principles of the Faith, adding: ‘And so, in the way of all civilized peoples of the world, and in witness of their own ideals, they wanted to enrich the earth by the construction of a monumental edifice in marbIe—a project almost anachronistic in an era when the protagonists of building and architecture are cement, iron, aluminium, and glass.’
+The document then describes the station and the role of the Universal House of Justice and explains some of the history and principles of the Faith, adding: 'And so, in the way of all civilized peoples of the world, and in witness of their own ideals, they wanted to enrich the earth by the construction of a monumental edifice in marble—a project almost anachronistic in an era when the protagonists of building and architecture are cement, iron, aluminium, and glass.'

 The building is compared with the Parthenon (it is larger and more beautiful), and recalls 'a similar edifice, in Ionic style and with smaller dimensions' which was built in Haifa in 1957 also by Industria dei Marmi Vicentini—a reference to the Bahá’í International Archives building, erected by Shoghi Effendi as the first of the great Institutions of the Administrative World Centre to be placed around the Arc on the face of Mt.
 Carmel.

-of machines alongside manual work’ in all of the geometrically—designed pieces.
-It points out, however, that painstaking hand carving by true artists was necessary on many of the pieces—the capitals, entablature, and cornices ‘where the marble cutting and relief work had to recreate the magic play of light and Chiaroscuro which is so enchanting in ancient buildings’.
+The booklet notes that although 2,000 workers laboured for fifteen years to build the Parthenon, the 2,400 cubic metres (about 9,600 metric tons) of marble for the Seat of the Universal House of Justice were cut, shaped, and carved by twenty workmen in only 26 months—a prodigy made possible by the use [Page 315]of machines alongside manual work' in all of the geometrically-designed pieces.
+It points out, however, that painstaking hand carving by true artists was necessary on many of the pieces the capitals, entablature, and cornices 'where the marble cutting and relief work had to recreate the magic play of light and chiaroscuro which is so enchanting in ancient buildings'.

 Then the booklet points out the reason for erecting a duplicate of one of the columns in the main public square of Chiampo:

-The workmen realized that there was a distinct danger, because so few fine marble structures are being built today, that in Chiampo itself ‘of such great dedication and demonstrated executive skill there would remain only the memory, inevitably destined to fade with the passing of time.
-The marble workers, to avoid this, decided that a sample of one of the
+The workmen realized that there was a distinct danger, because so few fine marble structures are being built today, that in Chiampo itself 'of such great dedication and demonstrated executive skill there would remain only the memory, inevitably destined to fade with the passing of time.
+The marble workers, to avoid this, decided that a sample of one of the columns of the building in Haifa-identical in material and execution-should be put in the centre of the square in witness of the flourishing art of our region and as an example and a warning to the younger generations, so that they would not abandon an ancient and glorious tradition.'

 A parchment scroll was inserted into the column as it was erected, explaining the purpose for its existence and giving the names of all of the workmen who participated in the 'admirable collaboration' between the people of Chiampo and the Bahá’í World Centre.